MatthewReid854/reliability/docs/Equations of supported distributions.rst

 Loglogistic Distribution
 ====================

-::note: The Loglogistic distribution will be available in version 0.5.3 which is currently unreleased.
+.. note:: The Loglogistic distribution will be available in version 0.5.3 which is currently unreleased.

 :math:`\alpha` = scale parameter :math:`( \alpha > 0 )`